BluBloos/Space-Evaders/readme.md

 create a pull request in JIRA for your issue.

-Once the entire team has given the code the "go-ahead", you can merge the issue into the master branch.
+Once the entire team has given the code the "go-ahead", you can resolve the pull request and merge the feature into the master branch.